Generic selectors

 10. Turning Torso, Malmö

-Turning Torso, located in Malmö, Sweden, is a remarkable skyscraper renowned for its twisted design.
-Designed by architect Santiago Calatrava, it stands as Scandinavia’s tallest tower, featuring a unique spiral structure of nine twisted cubes.
+Turning Torso, located in Malmö, Sweden, is one of the famous buildings in Sweden and a striking example of modern architecture.
+Designed by architect Santiago Calatrava, it is Scandinavia’s tallest building, standing out with its unique twisted design of nine interlocking cubes.

 11. Avicii Arena